Skoda Kamiq Review & Prices

 Don’t go thinking the Kamiq is too small to be a good motorway car.
 It will happily rack up the miles.

-All of the engines are capable enough at motorway speeds, but if you want something in reserve, the 150hp 1.5 TSI is the best of the engines.
+All of the engines are capable enough at motorway speeds, but if you want something in reserve, the most powerful option is your best bet.
 It will soon get you back up to 70mph if you’re stuck behind slower traffic.

-Of the two 1.0-litre engines, we’d favour the more powerful 110hp version.
-That’s not just because of the extra 15hp, but because it has a six-speed gearbox rather than the five-speed fitted to the less powerful model.
-The extra gear makes for less engine noise and better fuel economy at 70mph.
+Of the two 1.0-litre engines, the more powerful version is more motorway-friendly.
+That’s not just because of the extra oomph, but because it has more gears over the five-speed manual fitted to the less powerful model, which reduces noise at 70mph and improves economy.

 On a twisty road

 Show the Kamiq a twisty country road and it grips and goes well enough, but if you enjoy driving there’s something missing.
-It just doesn’t have the alert steering or agility that make a Ford Puma so much fun to drive, even if you pay for the optional sports chassis.
+It just doesn’t have the alert steering or agility that make a Ford Puma so much fun to drive, even if you get the Monte Carlo model with its sporty drive mode.
 So if you want to grin from ear to ear every time you drive a B-road, the Puma is a better bet.

 If you tend to drive steadily and are more concerned with avoiding car sickness than clipping apexes, the Kamiq is just fine.
 It’s tidy, comfortable, and thoroughly sensible.
 But even the sporty-looking Monte Carlo model doesn’t do much to get the heart pumping.